How to make a Lego Cake

 So I did and now hand make these for anyone adventurous enough to take on this cake project:).

-You can find this mold available on our Etsy here.
+Now available on our website here.

 Keep in mind this cake is all about prep work.
 If everything is well prepared, putting it together will be the fun part!
 So here we go with the materials and steps to make the building block cake.